What are your application requirements? What is your application deadline?

 Our department currently has more than 25 preceptors providing quality education to pharmacy students and residents.
-Most of our preceptors have BCPS certification, including specialty credentials in infectious disease, critical care, ambulatory care, and geriatrics.
-More than half of our preceptors have completed residency training.
+Most of our preceptors have BCPS certification, including specialty credentials in infectious disease, critical care, ambulatory care, pediatrics and geriatrics.
+Approximately two-thirds of our preceptors have completed residency training.
 Our preceptors work towards meeting and maintaining the rigorous ASHP standards set forth for preceptor qualification

 What is the staffing requirement?

-Residents are required to staff 32 hours per month.
-Typically residents are scheduled to staff the evening shift (1230-2100) on Saturday/Sunday every third weekend.
-Residents will train with a preceptor for the first few months of the year and then typically start staffing shifts autonomously by the beginning of November.
+Residents are required to staff an average of 32 hours per month.
+Typically residents are scheduled to staff the evening shift (1230-2100) on Friday/Saturday/Sunday every third weekend.
+Residents will train with a preceptor for the first few months of the year and then typically start staffing shifts autonomously by mid-October.
 The Monday following a staffing weekend is usually scheduled as a day off.

 How much time off do residents get?
 Do they work holidays?